lmorg/murex/docs/commands/expr.md

 parsed as a statement.
 This means more complex expressions might parse in unexpected ways and thus fail.
 You can still raise a bug if that does happens.

-For a full list of operators supported exclusively in expression, see the last section in this document.
+A full list of operators is available in the [Operators And Tokens](/docs/user-guide/operators-and-tokens.md) document.

 ## Usage